 Epcot is the last park fully decorated for Christmas since Epcot Festival of the Holidays doesn’t start until after Thanksgiving.

 Disney World resorts complete most Christmas decorating about mid-November.
 However, some elaborate gingerbread houses aren’t finished until closer to Thanksgiving.

 Disney Springs gets an impressive Christmas Tree Stroll with many incredible Disney themed Christmas trees.
-The 2021 Disney Springs Christmas Tree Stroll opened mid-November and should continue through early January although exact dates for 2022 Disney Springs Christmas Tree Stroll haven’t been announced yet.
+The Disney Springs Christmas Tree Stroll usually opens mid-November and continues through early January although exact dates for 2022 Disney Springs Christmas Tree Stroll haven’t been announced yet.

 Disney World Christmas decorations stay up until the New Year, but not much past that.
 For example, one year we arrived on January 3 and were greeted by gorgeous nautical themed Christmas decor at Yacht Club.
 By the next morning all of the Christmas decorations had completely disappeared.